Every woman knows how hard it is to lose body fat on the butt, thighs and belly. Sometimes it feels like fat loss is simply impossible!

 Caffeine and sugary foods/drinks will quickly go on the abdomen as fat.

-Instead, drink more green tea or fresh vegetable juices to help the body detox.
+Instead, drink more green tea or fresh vegetable juices to help the body detox and speed up fat loss.

 Either in supplement form or by eating foods high in Omega-3 such as canola oil and olive oil, avocados, nuts and seeds, deep sea fish such as salmon or tuna, and oily fish such as sardines or mackerel.
 Omega-3s are important for the growth and maintenance of all cells.